reducing the motivation for the consumption of illegal wildlife products

-Social and behavioural change communications are one of the most powerful tools we have in affecting lasting change for threatened wildlife speciesGayle Burgess, Behavioural change Co-ordinator
+Social and behavioural change communications are one of the most powerful tools we have in effecting lasting change for threatened wildlife speciesGayle Burgess, Behaviour Change Programme Leader

-The conservation sector has increasingly been harnessing the powerful potential for behvioural science to help change wildlife product consumer choice.
+The conservation sector has increasingly been harnessing the powerful potential for behavioural science to help change wildlife product consumer choice.

 The consumption of many wildlife products is often grounded within deeply ingrained cultural, social, religious or economic motivations.
 Pangolin scales and rhino horn for example are each consumed for both their perceived health benefits, as well as a display of status or wealth.
 By identifying the consumer groups behind the consumption of particular wildlife products, and by understanding the reasons which influence these consumer choices, we have been able to develop initiatives which work towards a sustained and transformative change in attitudes.

 Powers of Persuasion

 Conservation has really only just begun to embrace the powerful potential for behavioural science in helping to bring about change for wildlife product consumer choice.